 Knowing how to submit a press release doesn’t end the moment you send it off to media outlets.
 You’ll also need to monitor if it was picked up and published on news sites.
 If you emailed your story directly to journalists, you may have received responses, or you can check how many recipients opened your email, visited a page on your website, or clicked a link.

-Beyond how many placements your story received, there are other analytics you can keep track of to measure your press release’s success.
-Some of these include:
+Beyond how many placements your story received, there are other analytics you can keep track of to measure your press release’s success, like:

 - The number of backlinks your press release earned (aka how many people clicked back to your website from your press release)